chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 On a hit, this move also includes an option to roll again for one of your selected recover actions.
 The second roll either provides a bonus to that activity (on a hit), or causes you to lose all benefits for your recovery.
 For example, if you are suffering from low spirit, you might choose to focus on the consort action, representing time in the mead hall or intimacy with a lover.
 Roll +heart again, and take the bonus if you score a hit.

 You should envision what makes this community and its people unique.
 Give every community at least one memorable characteristic.
-If you need inspiration, Ask the Oracle.
+If you need inspiration, Ask for Inspiration.
 You will find creative prompts, along with generators for community names and troubles in chapter 6.

 Narratively, you can imagine much of the time in this community passing as a montage.
 If you choose to focus on a recovery action, zoom into that scene and envision what happens.
 You might be in the healer’s house, at the market, dancing at a festival, or speaking with the clan leader and making plans.
 Envision how this scene begins, make your roll, and then narrate the conclusion of the scene—good or bad—based on the result of your focus roll.

 You can also perform additional moves while in the community.
 If you need to Gather Information, Compel someone, or Draw the Circle to resolve a feud, zoom into those scenes and play to see what happens.
 Sojourn is an overarching move that sets the tone for your stay and defines the mechanics of your recovery.
 It is not the only move you can make.

 On a miss, something goes wrong.
 You are not welcomed.
 The citizens are hostile to you.
 Your dark mood alienates you.
 A perilous event threatens you all.
-Envision what happens based on your current circumstances, or Ask the Oracle.
+Envision what happens based on your current circumstances, or Ask for Inspiration.

 #### Draw the Circle